micmejia/bible-dump/NKJV/2 Timothy/2 Tim 1.md

 but has now been revealed by the appearing of our Savior Jesus Christ, _who_ has abolished death and brought life and immortality to light through the gospel,

 ###### 11
-to which I was appointed a preacher, an apostle, and a teacher [^c]of the Gentiles.
+to which I was appointed a preacher, an apostle, and a teacher of the Gentiles.

 ###### 12
 For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day. ## Be Loyal to the Faith